Elbel2007/Ella-s-IST-portfolio/RESUME.md

 - Took classes over the summer for science and bio

 ## Employment History
-- Worked in my moms apparel store ass the cashier, and stocker
+- Worked in my moms apparel store as the cashier, and stocker
 - Pressure washed the driveway twice
-- Babysitter
+- Babysitter for a family friend

 ## Hobbies
 - Soccer
   - Played for tophat, ufa, and now currently at Lazers.
+- Painting
+- skateboarding